-When school is in session, a health aide trained in CPR/AED/Frist Aid is on duty to assist students with an illness or injury.
+When school is in session, a health aide trained in CPR/AED/First Aid is on duty to assist students with an illness or injury.
 The parent/guardian or emergency contact will be notified when the student needs to be picked up from school.
 Prompt pickup of the student is required.
-The parent/guardian should inform the front office staff of any changes to the student's emergency contact information to insure timely notification in case of illness or injury.
-Can this be on electronic registration?
+The parent/guardian should inform the front office staff of any changes to the student's emergency contact information to ensure timely notification in case of illness or injury.

 Health Services staff will only administer medication in accordance with the Blue Springs R-IV School Board Policy.
 In addition, all students attending school must be compliant with their immunizations according to Missouri state law.
-PLEASE REFER TO BSSD WEBSITE FOR BOARD POLICY REGARDING MEDICATION (BP 5.97) AND IMMUNIZATION (BP 5.1.14) INFORMATION.
+PLEASE REFER TO BSSD.NET WEBSITE FOR BOARD POLICY REGARDING MEDICATION (BP 5.97) AND IMMUNIZATON (BP 5.1.14) INFORMATION.